bachvietdo01/bachvietdo01.github.io/_posts/2025-06-28-diffusion-models-ddpm.md

 Because $1 - \beta_t \in (0,1)$, $\bar{\alpha}_t \to 0$ as $t \to \infty$.
 Therefore $x_t \to N(\cdot \mid 0, I)$ as $t \to \infty$.
 In other words, the forward process progressively diffuses data into Standard Gaussian noise.

-On the other hand, the backward process is the path we want to construct taking a noise sample to a target data sample.
+On the other hand, the backward process is the transport path that we want to construct.
 To accurately reverse the forward process, we learn $\theta^*$ such that,

 $$
 \begin{align}